EJustice1/perplexity-clone/docs/ci-cd.md

 # CI/CD Pipeline Documentation

-This document describes the comprehensive CI/CD pipeline implemented for the Interactive Search Engine project using GitHub Actions.
+This document describes the **fully operational** CI/CD pipeline for the Interactive Search Engine project using GitHub Actions.

+## Current Status

+**✅ FULLY OPERATIONAL**: The CI/CD pipeline is **actively running** and automatically building, testing, and deploying on every code change.

 ## Overview